openshift/training/beta-3-setup.md

     systemctl restart openshift-master

 ### A Project for Everything
-V3 has a concept of "projects" to contain a number of different services and their pods, builds and etc. They are somewhat similar to "namespaces" in OpenShift v2.
+V3 has a concept of "projects" to contain a number of different resources: services and their pods, builds and etc. They are somewhat similar to "namespaces" in OpenShift v2.
 We'll explore what this means in more details throughout the rest of the labs.
 Let's create a project for our first application.

 We also need to understand a little bit about users and administration.
 The default configuration for CLI operations currently is to be the `master-admin` user, which is allowed to create projects.
-We can use the "experimental" OpenShift command to create a project, and assign an administrative user to it:
+We can use the "admin" OpenShift command to create a project, and assign an administrative user to it:

-    openshift ex new-project demo --display-name="OpenShift 3 Demo" \
+    openshift admin new-project demo --display-name="OpenShift 3 Demo" \
     --description="This is the first demo project with OpenShift v3" \
     --admin=joe